I’ve been drinking a green smoothie for breakfast for about five years now.

 - Add all smoothie ingredients to a blender and blend until creamy and smooth.
 Add more almond milk (or water) to thin.

 - Taste and adjust flavor as needed, adding more ripe banana (or maple syrup) for added sweetness, more spinach for a bright green hue, or almond milk for creaminess.

 - For the green smoothie, I used strawberries, which let the green color come through more.
 For the purple bowl, I used darker berries (raspberries, blackberries, blueberries).

 - For more protein, add nut butter!
 This also offsets / enhances the natural sweetness of the smoothie.

-- Divide between 2 serving bowls and top with desired toppings!
+- Divide between 2 serving bowls (as original recipe is written // adjust if altering batch size) and top with desired toppings!